CybertronianFan/Temperature-and-Humidity-sensor/README.md

 # Temperature and Humidity Sensor for Arduino

-I am coding a DHT11 Temperature and Humidity module to detect the temperature and humidity and output it onto a 16x2 LCD Screen
+This is my project of coding a DHT11 Temperature and Humidity module to detect the temperature and humidity and output it onto a 16x2 LCD screen